giantswarm/mayu/docs/configuration.md

 section configures the network, profiles for the machines and the versions of the software that should be installed via Yochu.

-### Default CoreOS Version
+### Default Container Linux Version

-To successfully run Mayu you need to specify a default CoreOS version.
+To successfully run Mayu you need to specify a default Container Linux version.
 This version is used to bootstrap machine.
-So whenever a new machine starts this CoreOS version is used to install CoreOS on the disk of the machine.
-You can also specify other CoreOS versions within profiles or single machines that overwrite this default value.
+So whenever a new machine starts this Container Linux version is used to install Container Linux on the disk of the machine.
+You can also specify other Container Linux versions within profiles or single machines that overwrite this default value.

-Most importantly you also need to fetch the CoreOS image version.
+Most importantly you also need to fetch the Container Linux image version.
 This is explained in the [Running Mayu](running.md) section.

 ```yaml
 default_coreos_version: 1122.2.0